Jonnygwi/WEB14104/students/Jonny/goals.md

 > This will always be a goal whether it is in one language or another but from this project I will improve my knowledge of CSS.

+-
+## Admiration

+I have a friend who is in the front end web development industry.
+I admire him because he learnt everything he knows and gained the contacts he has with just his own curiousity.